This Giant Guide on What is Emotional Intelligence and Understanding Emotions Includes

 Sometimes my partner says something unpleasant.
 When I question him, he admits he didn’t want to upset me.
 I still take my own sweet time to convince myself he didn’t mean bad even though I know he loves me and wouldn’t cause any harm intentionally (at least not on something so trivial).
 But my mind is just protecting me by becoming defensive.
 Later I apologize to my partner and tell him I overreacted.

 I’m trying to train myself to not react immediately to a seemingly cruel comment.
-But I have a long way to go.
+But I have a long way to go in learning how to be happy in a relationship (the linked piece has 3 secrets).

 When someone external tries to insult me, I take it at face value.
 I still don’t react indecently because I’m responsible for my actions and they for theirs.
 But I make sure I’m safe and if needed, I would channel my anger to protect myself.